-In its fourth annual research report—“The Pulse of Engineering”— IEEE GlobalSpec Media Solutions took a fresh approach by segmenting survey responses from electronics engineers.
-These engineers represent a significant part of IEEE GlobalSpec Media Solutions’ audience and are a frequently targeted population for manufacturers.
+In its fourth annual research report—“The Pulse of Engineering”— GlobalSpec Media Solutions took a fresh approach by segmenting survey responses from electronics engineers.
+These engineers represent a significant part of GlobalSpec Media Solutions’ audience and are a frequently targeted population for manufacturers.

 The survey revealed what engineers think about the resources available to them, their competition, how their performance is measured, and the climate at their current company.
 It also delved into an engineers’ work style, along with their motivations and career path.

 When looking at these findings, a number of differences between electronics engineers and those engineers working in other industries are evident.
 For manufacturers that market to this sector, the findings should shape how you communicate with this audience.

 Electronics engineers are more likely to work for larger companies that employ 500 or more engineers.
 They are also more likely to work in design teams of 100 or more engineers and in teams that have a greater number of design team participants from other countries.

 These results indicate that you may need to reach out to a greater number of engineers who have a variety of perspectives and interest areas.
 Some may be focused on how well a product works, others on how well a product fits into their existing environment, and still others on the economic payback of a product.
 When marketing to electronics companies, you may need to create content and messaging that resonates with different areas of focus and that can appeal to a variety of team members and decision makers.